Teaching Documentation Consultation

 What is involved in this kind of consultation?

 Consultations about teaching documents can begin at any stage: when you are brainstorming and planning, when you are drafting, or when you are polishing a final product.
 Typically, the consultant will ask you to reflect on your understanding of teaching and learning and will prompt you to choose examples that illustrate your thinking.
-The consultant may also share examples of statements or literature about good practice in developing these documents.
+The consultant also may share examples of statements or literature about good practice in developing these documents.
 You may choose to schedule more than one consultation to get input at several stages.

 Who can request a teaching documentation consultation?